cathyfu1215/CathyImplementsEverything/README.md

 # CathyImplementsEverything
-This is inspired by the famous Feynman quote "If I cannot create it, I do not understand it".
+This is inspired by the famous Feynman quote

+**"If I cannot create it, I do not understand it."**

 <br>
 I will try to implement all the ideas / pseudo code I find.